Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 ## Helm

 * Chart
   a package; bundle of Kubernetes resources (pods, services, ...)
 * Release
   a chart instance loaded into Kubernetes.
-The same chart can be installed several times into the same cluster; each will have its own Release
+The same charts can be installed several times into the same cluster; each will have its own Release
 * Repository
   a repository of published Charts (e.g. like docker hub but for k8s).
 Public repository here: https://artifacthub.io/ (Private can be hosted too)
 * Template
   a K8s configuration file mixed with Go/Sprig* template